 Contract revenue comprises the initial amount of revenue agreed in the contract and variations in contract work to the extent that it is highly probable that a significant reversal in the amount of cumulative revenue recognised will not occur when the uncertainty associated with the variable consideration is subsequently resolved.

-As at 31 December 2020, the carrying amounts of the Group's contract assets arising from engineering contracts amounted to \$5,800,000 (2019: \$11,002,000).
+As at 31 December 2021, the carrying amounts of the Group's and the Company's contract assets arising from engineering contracts amounted to \$4,867,000 (2020: \$5,800,000) and \$303,000 (2020: \$Nil).